-In these cases, doctors may suggest supplementation to address deficiencies along with medications or treatments to address the specific health condition.
+In these cases, your doctor may suggest supplementation to address deficiencies along with medications or treatments to address the specific health condition.

 Recurrent miscarriages and neural tube defects are potentially associated with MTHFR.
-One study suggests that women who have two C677T variants may be twice as likely to have a child with a neural tube defect.
+The Genetic and Rare Diseases Information Center says studies suggest that women who have two C677T variants are at an increased risk of having a child with a neural tube defect.

 The MTHFR gene mutation inhibits the way the body processes folic acid and other important B vitamins.
-Changing up supplementation of this nutrient is a potential focus in countering its effects.
+Changing the supplementation of this nutrient is a potential focus in countering its effects.

 Multivitamins containing methylated folate include: